Eremiascincus richardsonii: Adaptions

-Sand swimmers have colours that have adapted to be almost the same colour of the sand that surrounds them and have been described to look the same as the sand when either looking from above the skink or from the side.
-They have also gained a transparent disk on their eyes that allows them to burrow into the sand without getting sand in them, which is known as a transparent lower lid as described previously.
-This allows the skink to not get sand in its eye but still giving it the ability to see through this cover.
-The interesting part of the adaptions of this reptile, is that although they are a species that has adapted to desert environments, this species is actually less tolerant of heat and is more susceptible to dehydration along with heat stress than other reptiles that live within deserts around the world.
+Sand swimmers have adapted to be almost the same colour as sand, and have been described as looking indistinguishable from the surrounding sand when either looking from above the skink or from the side.

+They have also gained a transparent disk (called a transparent lower lid) on their eyes.
+This allows the skink to burrow into the sand and not get sand in its eyes, whilst retaining the ability to see through this cover.

+Although they are a species that has adapted to desert environments, this species is actually less tolerant of heat and is more susceptible to dehydration along with heat stress than other reptiles that live within deserts around the world.

 E. richardsonii is a part of the Eremiascincus family, which has 15 different species.
-The Eremiascincus family are skinks that are nocturnal, fossorial and territorial skinks and the reason behind the name of this family of 'sand swimmers' is that they have the interesting ability to evade predators and quickly burrow into the sand when they need to.
+The Eremiascincus family are skinks that are nocturnal, fossorial and territorial.

-This species is a thigmotherm, meaning that it primarily rely on heat exchange as the substrate for body temperature and they come out after dark where they reply on air temperature and patches of warm ground for this.
+This species is a thigmotherm, meaning that it primarily relies on heat exchange as its substrate for body temperature, and comes out after dark where they rely on air temperature and patches of warm ground.